adikabintang/kolor-di-dinding/os/linux_thread.md

 - Mutex is used to synchronize threads and to protect shared data when multiple writes occur.
 - This prevents a **race condition**.
 - Usually it is used to update a global variable
-- The variable that is accessed/written by multiple threads are called "critical section".
+- The region/area between mutex lock and unlock is called "critical section"; only one thread can do it at a time.
 - Flow of the use of mutex:
   - Create and initialize a mutex variable
   - Several threads attempt to lock the mutex